mercury-hpc/mercury/README.md

 `MPI_THREAD_MULTIPLE` available on targets that will accept remote connections.
 Processes that are _not_ accepting incoming connections are _not_ required to have a multithreaded level of execution.

+To make use of the native NA SM (shared-memory) plugin on Linux, the cross-memory attach (CMA) feature introduced in kernel v3.2 is required.
+The yama security module must also be configured to allow remote process memory to be accessed (see this [page][yama]).
+On MacOS, code signing with inclusion of the na_sm.plist file into the binary is currently required to allow process memory to be accessed.

 To make use of the CCI plugin, please refer to the CCI build instructions available on this [page][cci].